mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 ### 3.3.
 Install ingress controller

-Now that we have access to the cluster through `kubectl`, let's install the NGINX ingress controller using Helm.
-To do so, we need to create the YAML file (`nginx-ingress.yaml`) with the configuration for our ingress controller:
+Now that access to the cluster has been provided through `kubectl`, install the NGINX ingress controller using Helm.
+To do so, create the YAML file (`nginx-ingress.yaml`) with the configuration for the ingress controller:

 ```yml
 controller: